boconnor2017/hesiod-vcf5/README.md

 python3 hesiod-vcf5.py -vcs
 ```

-If you want to deploy a standalone nested ESXi server, spin up a new PhotonOS VM, repeat the quickstart steps above, and run hesiod-vcf with the `-esx` parameter **after** you've completed these steps:
+If you want to deploy a standalone nested ESXi server (vSAN Ready), run hesiod-vcf with the `-esx` parameter **after** you've completed these steps:
 1. Download Nested ESXi OVA to `/usr/local/drop/`
 ```
 python3 hesiod-vcf5.py -esx